Home » Emeralds: The Timeless Green Treasure of the Gemstone World

 Sandawana Emerald

-The best known are the sandawana emeralds from Zimbabwe, which can rival the finest Colombian emeralds in regard to color intensity, being deep colored with top greens.
+The best known are the sandawana emerald from Zimbabwe, which can rival the finest Colombian emerald in regard to color intensity, being deep colored with top greens.
 These emerald were discovered in 1956, and are generally smaller, but highly prized for vivid color and excellent clarity.

 Historical Significance and Value